yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 - `Hyper Text Markup Language(HTML)`: Describe the content and the arrangement of a web page.
 - `Cascading Style Sheets (CSS)`: Describe the visual effect of the web page content defined by HTML.
-- `JavaScript`: Implemnet the user interaction of the web page with the user so the web page content, arrange, and visual effect can be dynamically changed as the user interacts with it.
+- `JavaScript`: Implement the user interaction of the web page with the user so the web page content, arrange, and visual effect can be dynamically changed as the user interacts with it.

 The sample website ["FE-three-major-components"](Code/FE-three-major-components/README.md) shows an enhanced version of the "World First Website (Mock!)".
 Check out its README file for more details.